vfarcic/devops26/manuscript/15-advanced-pipelines.md

     --watch
 ```

-The output of the last command is as follows.
+The output of the last command, limited to the relevant parts, is as follows.

 ```
 ...